osmosis-labs/mesh-security/docs/ibc/Slashing.md

 double-signing which can be verified and immediately slash all delegators of that validator.

-This can be done by following the approach and implementation of Inter Chain Security (ICS) for [slashing](https://github.com/cosmos/interchain-security/issues/1222).
+This can be done by following the approach and implementation of InterChain Security (ICS) for [slashing](https://cosmos.github.io/interchain-security/adrs/adr-013-equivocation-slashing).
 At the time of writing, there's already an implementation of ICS misbehaviour handling on the [Hermes relayer](https://github.com/informalsystems/hermes).
 We can therefore use that as a reference.